LaunchCodeEducation/gis-devops/src/project-requirements/zika-client/index.rst

 Stakeholder Requirements
 ------------------------

-- Zika Reports, that are currently stored in CSV files, need to be stored in a relational database.
-- Zika Reports need to be geographically displayed on an interactive map.
+- Zika Reports need to be geographically displayed on a map
-- Zika Reports are clickable: upon clicking a report more information about that report is displayed.
+- Related Zika reporting layers should be added using public geoserver WMS services
+- Related Zika reporting layers should be toggleable
+- Users should be able to update the date to see new report data on the map

 Technical Requirements
 ----------------------

 - Version Control: Code base is managed with Git, and a remote repository is hosted on GitLab.
-- TDD: Tests are to be written before features are implemented.
-- Unit Testing: All Java models need to be tested.
-- Integration Testing: All Spring controllers, and ``JpaRepositories`` need to be tested.
-- Datastore: PSQL/PostGIS need to be used as the primary data store for the Zika reports.
-- Backend: Java and Spring will be used to handle the HTTP Requests, serve the HTTP Responses.
-- Backend: Java, Spring Data, JPA, and Hibernate will be used to interact with the database.
-- Frontend: HTML, CSS, Javascript, AJAX, and jQuery should be used to work with the Zika report data.
+- HTML, CSS, Javascript, and XHR should be used to work with the Zika report data in a provided geoserver.
-- Frontend: OpenLayers should be used to load an interactive map from OSM.
+- OpenLayers should be used to load an interactive map from OSM.
-- Frontend: Zika reports should be loaded onto the OpenLayers map as a new feature layer.
+- Zika reports should be loaded onto the OpenLayers map as a new feature layer.
+- A population layer should be included from the underlying data set found here: https://sedac.ciesin.columbia.edu/data/set/gpw-v4-population-density-rev11
+- Additional layers should be included that may be useful when thinking about Zika report data

 There are many ways we could go about building this project, but we must follow the provided requirements.